-Reviews that have started data extraction (at the time of initial submission) are not eligible for inclusion in PROSPERD.
-If there is later evidence that incorrect status and/or completion date has t supplied, the published PROSPERO record will be marked as retracted.
+Reviews that have started data extraction (at the time of initial submission) are not eligible for inclusion in PROSPERO.
+If there is later evidence that incorrect status and/or completion date has t supplied, the published PROSPERO record will be marked as estracted. ite has been

 This field uses answers to initial screening questions.
 It cannot be edited until after registration.
 The review has not yet started: No